 As a CMC member for 14 years, I have been actively involved in supporting students, teachers, parents and administrators through my affiliation with the Santa Clara County Office of Education (SCCOE) as the mathematics coordinator, member of the Instructional Leadership Corps, Community of Practice, and the CA Core Advocates, and participant to numerous initiatives.
 My extensive experience of providing support to all stakeholders such as parents, community leaders, administrators, teachers, coaches, and most importantly students have benefitted SCCOE community of its expansion to support them more.

 If elected to this position, I would support and extend CMC’s current advocacy efforts.
 CMC has the knowledge, experience, and skills to support state and national affiliates in advocating for continued professional learning opportunities for teachers and administrators, and increasing the access to quality mathematics education for all students!
 I lead because I want to make a difference in the lives of teachers, students, parents, and administrators.
 I value equitable and excellent mathematics education that can empower and impact students from all backgrounds to empower students as lifelong learners.

 Bruce Grip, Redlands

-One year ago I retired from public school teaching after thirty-seven years as a high school mathematics teacher and teacher on special assignment.
+Three years ago I retired from public school teaching after thirty-seven years as a high school mathematics teacher and teacher on special assignment.
 Although retired, making mathematics meaningful for all students is still my goal.
 I continue to promote mathematical modeling as the vehicle for connecting mathematics, students and the real world.
 I continue to support teachers via presentations and committee work and as a part time university field faculty advisor.
 My wife and I, together, share the privilege of presenting Math Festivals to elementary and middle school students and their families.

-I welcome the opportunity to serve as your CMC state treasurer and bring my experience to this role.
+I welcome the opportunity to continue to serve as your CMC State Treasurer and bring my experience to this role.